belgianGeek/BadassBoard/README.md

 ## Audio streaming

-As mentioned above, you can stream YouTube videos or playlists (thanks to the _Invidio.us_ API).
-Because _Invidio.us_ is becoming more and more popular, you might encounter some issues while using this feature.
+As mentioned above, you can stream YouTube videos or playlists (thanks to the _Invidious_ API).
+Because _Invidious_ is becoming more and more popular, you might encounter some issues while using this feature.
 In this case, a message will inform you that your request couldn't be completed.
 If you're facing it, I invite you to open an issue with the more details that you can provide.
-But keep in mind that this might be related to _Invidio.us_ itself, as the audio streaming feature is based on it.
+But keep in mind that this might be related to the  _Invidious_ instance being used, as the audio streaming feature is based on it.

 ## Chatbot